MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

   - The `Item` with `id1` is a newly created object.
 - The item with `id2` is transferred to the sender's address.
   - The `Item` with `id2` is a newly created object.
-- The `Marketplace` object is returned remains shared and its mutated.
+- The `Marketplace` object is returned, remains shared, and it's mutated.
   - The object remains shared but its contents are mutated.